iftikhar8/thesis/chapters/empirical/docs/empirical.md

 ### Data analysis

 The ontogeny count data was standardised by the flow to a concentration (per m^3^).
-The ontogeny data was analysed using negative binomial GLMs, to account for overdisperson in the poisson models.
+The ontogeny data was analysed using negative binomial generalised linear models (GLM), to account for over-dispersion in the Poisson distribution.
+Models were constructed using a bottom-up approach, building simple models of single factors and including predicators that were significant until a complete model was constructed which represented the data.
+The model was then reduced where possible to exclude non-significant interaction predictors.
+Instead of modelling station as a random factor, each station was described using four measured environmental variables from CTDs, temperature, salinity, dissolved oxygen and chlorophyll fluorescence.
+Dissolved oxygen and chlorophyll fluorescence were correlated with each other (r^2^ = 0.73), and therefore only one was included in a model.
 An offset was used to model the concentration within the negative binomial distribution.
-Zero-inflation was checked for due to the high number of zeros and none of the negative binomial models were found to be zero-inflated.

-Due to the excessive zero count for the ontogeny data, we conducted two analyses using generalised linear models (GLM), one GLM on the presence/absence of ontogenetic stages using a binomial distribution and another GLM with a log-normal distribution on the data excluding the zero observations.
-The larval fish length data was analysed using multiple regression models with log transformation.
-Where possible ANOVAs were performed using type III sums of squares to account for the unbalanced sample sizes between depths.
-Post-hoc analysis was performed using least squares means with a Tukey adjustment.
-As there was there was not enough replication to use a mixed-model GLM with stations as a random factor, instead the stations were described using the measured environmental data at each station; temperature, salinity, and dissolved oxygen.
+Even though the data contained a large number of zero observations, none of the models appeared to be zero-inflated after comparing the expected zeros of the negative binomial distribution and AIC comparisons with zero-inflated negative binomial models.
+The larval fish length data were analysed using GLMs with a Gamma distribution, with model construction using the same bottom up approach.
+Post-hoc analysis was performed using pairwise tests on the least squares means with a Tukey adjustment.
 All analysis was conducted using the R programming language [@RAlanguageanden:wf].
 The package MASS was used for negative binomial GLMs [CITE], the packages car [CITE] and DHARMa were used for model checking, and the packages lsmeans [CITE] and multcomp [CITE] were used for GLM post-hoc analysis.
-All figures were made using the package tidyverse [CITE].
+All figures were made using the package tidyverse [CITE] and < insert table package here >.

 Pomacentridae - combined the stages of Post-flexion and flexion to account for separation.
 Used a ZINB

-Tested for overdispersion and zero-inflated models.